daywatch/LLM_and_ChatGPT/README.md

-### ChatGPT_API: prompt engineering demos and guidelines, building systems with API
+### ChatGPT_API: prompt engineering demos and guidelines, use of langchain
 ### LLMs: incoming